EPOS system: What it is and how it works

 Some packages come with EPOS hardware included, while other providers offer equipment such as compatible card readers and tablets as extras available to purchase.

-The most popular EPOS software is usually cloud-based, but you can also go for a system where your data is held on servers on your premises.
+The most popular EPOS software is usually cloud-based, but you can also opt for a system where your data is held on servers on your premises.
 However, this option often requires much more in the way of setup, and can be more expensive, difficult to update and less flexible than using a cloud-based service - where you can simply switch to a different provider (provided you don’t have a fixed-term contract).

 EPOS hardware